opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 ```

 Once the bound addresses are logged to the terminal, navigate to the directory that OpenSearch has been cloned to and start OpenSearch feature/extensions branch using `./gradlew run`.
-It is important that the extension is already up and running prior to starting OpenSearch, since extension discovery occurs only if the extension is already listening on a pre-defined port.
-Once discovery is complete and the data transfer connection between both nodes has been established, OpenSearch and the extension will now be able to comminicate.
+It is important that the OpenSearch SDK is already up and running prior to starting OpenSearch, since extension discovery occurs only if the OpenSearch SDK is already listening on a pre-defined port.
+Once discovery is complete and the data transfer connection between both nodes has been established, OpenSearch and the OpenSearch SDK will now be able to comminicate.

 ### Run Tests